 Take a guided garden tour

 If you’re looking for inspiration for what to plant in your own garden, a garden tour can be a great way to get some new ideas flowing.
 Alternatively, garden tours offer an easy way to learn more about plants, flowers and garden design in general.
-Toronto Botanical Garden offers year-round tours of their grounds and some of the adjacent Edwards Gardens for $10 a person.
+Toronto Botanical Garden offers year-round tours of their grounds and some of the adjacent Edwards Gardens for $10 a person ($5 for children and seniors).
 Tours run 60 to 90 minutes and cover around four acres of gardens.

 Work on your baseball swing